TeamRossi/VPP-ACL/Ruleset/README.md

 [Yingchareonthawornchai, S., Daly, J., Liu, A. X., & Torng, E. (2016, November).
 A sorted partitioning approach to high-speed and fast-update OpenFlow classification.
 In Network Protocols (ICNP), 2016 IEEE 24th International Conference on (pp. 1-10).
 IEEE.](http://ieeexplore.ieee.org/abstract/document/7784429/)

+You can find also an archive in which there are modified rulesets (used to test OVS) where port ranges are transformed in exact matches:

+` norange.tar.xz  `

 ---

 ### Classbench trace generator